PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Introduction

 We focus on new hardware supply-chain attacks that can bypass secure boot of \emph{multiprocessor systems}.
 A multiprocessor system includes a \emph{bootstrap processor} (BSP) responsible for initializing and booting the operating system and multiple \emph{application processors} (APs) activated after the operating system is up\footnote{The same convention applies to \emph{symmetric} multiprocessing (SMP): Whereas all the processors in an SMP system are considered functionally identical, they are distinguished as two types in the boot process.}.
-As instances of hardware supply-chain attacks, an attacker can intercept a customer's multiprocessor device and either \begin{enumerate*}[label=(\roman*)] \item replace an AP with a compromised one, e.g., an AP with a bootkit implanted; or \item implant an extra chip sabotaging the inter-processor communications (\emph{man-in-the-middle attacks}~\cite{DBLP:conf/sbcci/SantAnaMFM19}). \end{enumerate*} Such supply-chain attacks may incur the load of malware images or even take control of the system already at the boot stage, see, e.g., a proof-of-concept for Bloomberg's \enquote{Big Hack}~\cite{DBLP:journals/jetc/MehtaLPSRICWTA20,Trammell2018lecture}.
+As instances of hardware supply-chain attacks, an attacker can intercept a customer's multiprocessor device and either \begin{enumerate*}[label=(\roman*)] \item replace an AP with a compromised one, e.g., an AP with a pre-installed bootkit; or \item implant an extra chip sabotaging the inter-processor communications (\emph{man-in-the-middle attacks}~\cite{DBLP:conf/sbcci/SantAnaMFM19}). \end{enumerate*} Such supply-chain attacks can give attackers control early in the boot process, allowing them to load a malicious bootloader or OS kernel.
+This enables high-privilege arbitrary code execution and evades detection by conventional security measures that rely on the OS.
+For instance, see the proof-of-concept in Bloomberg's \enquote{Big Hack}~\cite{DBLP:journals/jetc/MehtaLPSRICWTA20,Trammell2018lecture}.

 Existing research efforts focus on firmware integrity and provide no countermeasures against hardware supply-chain attacks in multiprocessor secure boot.
 Specifically, both the authenticity of APs and the inter-processor communications are conventionally \emph{trusted by default} universally across all modern multiprocessor systems.
-In fact, defending against this new hardware attack surface is challenging: It is difficult to examine all steps through the global supply chain from manufacturers to customers; moreover, identifying malicious components via hardware checking techniques, e.g., visual inspections and X-ray imaging, requires expertise and is rather time consuming~\cite{shiralkar2021assessment}.
-It is thus desirable to equip the existing multiprocessor secure boot process with a mechanism for authenticating APs and securing communications.
+In fact, defending against this new hardware attack surface is challenging: It is difficult to examine all steps through the global supply chain from manufacturers to customers; moreover, identifying malicious components via hardware tampering detection techniques, e.g., circuit-based sensors and X-ray imaging, requires expertise and is time consuming~\cite{mosavirik2022impedanceverif, us-doc}.
+Some work uses runtime monitors to record external behaviors of CPU chips (i.e., I/O, and memory read/write) and verifies chip integrity \cite{zhu2021jintide}.
+However, specialized hardware components are required to extend the system.
+It is thus desirable to equip the existing multiprocessor secure boot process with a mechanism for authenticating APs and securing communications without requiring custom hardware changes.